Table of Contents

 UPDATE: Disability Benefits for Camp Lejeune Water Contamination Information

 For VA disability benefit purposes, a spouse, a child, or a parent in some circumstances can be considered a dependent.
-If you are qualified for VA disability pay with at least a 30% VA disability rating, it is possible to add dependents to your VA benefits at basically any time.
-The VA recognizes that your circumstances may change over time, so it allows you to qualify for a higher benefit level if you take on additional financial responsibility for others.
+If you are qualified for VA disability pay with at least a 30% VA disability rating, it is possible to add dependents to your VA benefit plan at basically any time.
+Veterans Affairs recognizes that your circumstances may change over time, so it allows you to qualify for a higher benefit level if you take on additional financial responsibility for others.

 Let’s take a closer look at each of the eligibility circumstances that might lead to your adding a dependent to your VA disability compensation.